 In addition to any specific conditions that are endorsed on this instrument, the holder in exercising the rights granted herein must first ensure that the necessary consents and permission have been obtained and compensation has been agreed to or determined in respect to certain Crown Land, Public Reserves etc., private land and where the lawful rights of other land users are concerned.

 For Schedule of Endorsements/Conditions see reverse of form.

 Reverse of form

 Schedule of Endorsements/Conditions:

 [Form 11 inserted in Gazette 2 Oct 1987 p.
-3830-1.]
+3830-1; amended in Gazette 1 Aug 2008 p.
+3456.]